coreos/docs/running-coreos/platforms/virtualbox/index.md

 Cloud-config can be specified by attaching a [config-drive]({{site.url}}/docs/cluster-management/setup/cloudinit-config-drive/) with the label `config-2`.
-This is commonly done through whatever interface allows for attaching cd-roms or new drives.
+This is commonly done through whatever interface allows for attaching CD-ROMs or new drives.

-Note that the config-drive standard was originally an Openstack feature, which is why you'll see strings containing `openstack`.
+Note that the config-drive standard was originally an OpenStack feature, which is why you'll see strings containing `openstack`.
 This filepath needs to be retained, although CoreOS supports config-drive on all platforms.